zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** ResetCustomPasswordlessRegistrationMessageTextToDefault([ResetCustomPasswordlessRegistrationMessageTextToDefaultRequest](#resetcustompasswordlessregistrationmessagetexttodefaultrequest))
 [ResetCustomPasswordlessRegistrationMessageTextToDefaultResponse](#resetcustompasswordlessregistrationmessagetexttodefaultresponse)

-Removes the custom passwordless link message text of the organisation The default text of the IAM will trigger after
+Removes the custom passwordless link message text of the system The default text from the translation file will trigger after